sanathNU/TechnicaInsania/_posts/2026-05-15-The-Pleasures-of-RL.md

 > This post gets technical, and a little too wordy for the average reader.
 It's a personal rant about learning RL, not a tutorial.
 Don't try to understand every detail, just get a feel for it.

-I started learning reinforcement learning this semester because I wanted to understand what people actually meant when they said RLHF.
+I started learning reinforcement learning during my master's at Northeastern because I wanted to understand what people actually meant when they said RLHF.
 It's one of those terms the internet wore out.
 I knew about the human feedback part, but the RL part?
 That I wanted to see for myself.

 My prof [Chris Amato](https://www.ccs.neu.edu/home/camato/) said "RLHF is not real RL" in class, and coming from an ECE background, I felt that immediately.
 The RL I care about is feedback loops and reward design, control systems thinking, not fine-tuning a language model to sound nicer.